1-855-700-8583( TTY: 711)|Mon - Fri, 8 AM - 8 PM ET

 Sailboats sailing on the ocean toward a setting sun

-Many people sign up for Original Medicare (Part A and Part B) without realizing that it doesn’t include coverage for services like dental and vision.
+Many people sign up for Original Medicare without realizing that it doesn’t include coverage for services like dental and vision.
 These services can be critical to your overall wellbeing and they can come with significant costs.

-4. Medigap won’t pay for things Medicare doesn’t cover
+4. Medigap won’t pay for things Original Medicare insurance doesn’t cover

 PlanEnroll is a brand operated by Integrity Marketing Group, LLC and used by its affiliated licensed insurance agencies that are certified to sell Medicare products.
 PlanEnroll is not endorsed by the Center for Medicare & Medicaid Services (CMS), the Department of Health and Human Services (DHHS), or any other government agency.